 Crontab

-Crontab or cron jobs are really easy if you know what the 5 asterisks (*) are for.
+Crontab or cron jobs are straightforward if you know what the 5 asterisks (*) are.

 minute hour day month day-of-week [command]